 This is why I like it so much to listen to Bach’s cantatas in the order he wrote and performed them.
 I would never have noticed connections such as these otherwise.

-But, enough about the duet!
 The rest of the cantata is wonderful too, especially the opening chorus, which is among the most complex Bach ever wrote.
 For those who read Dutch, I encourage you to read Eduard van Hengel’s splendid article about this cantata here.

 For the entire cantata I prefer Herreweghe’s recording, also from 1988.
 Soprano: Ingrid Schmithüsen; Alto: Charles Brett; Tenor: Howard Crook; Bass: Peter Kooy.
 Find the recording here on YouTube.
 Find the German text and English translations of the cantata here, and the score here.